codeface-io/SwiftObserver/README.md

 number = 123
 ~~~

 The wrapper's projected value provides the underlying `Var<Value>`, which you access via the `$` sign like in the above example.
-This is analogous to how you access publishers in Combine.
+This is analogous to how you access underlying publishers of `@Published` properties in Combine.

 ## Encode and Decode Variables